Black Sunday (1960)

 • Very detailed biographies (German text) of Bava, Steele and Richardson.

-• Bonus trailers for Bava's Blood and Black Lace and The Whip and the Body, plus Harald Reinl's Castle of the Walking Dead.
+• Bonus trailers for Bava's Blood and Black Lace, Harald Reinl's Castle of the Walking Dead and The Blob.

-• 8 page liner notes booklet - German text only, translated from Tim Lucas' liner notes for the US release.
+• 8 page liner notes booklet - German text only, translated from Tim Lucas' liner notes for the Image US DVD release.

 • 40 page comic-book adaptation of the film, full colour in the style of the classic horror comics.
 German text.